 From the beginning I've been drawn to photographing wild spaces and natural elements, and I've maintained that focus in my work but also extended into narrative photography.
 Whether I'm framing a sweeping vista or a portrait, for me it's always about the quality of my own attentiveness.
 Am I willing to offer a non-directed, open-minded desire for discovery?
 Can I let go of creative agenda and allow a landscape or person to distinctively reveal something new to me?
 Can I encounter a person or setting from a place of fascination and reverence?
 It's an approach I relate to (and retain from) my beginning experiences with photography—letting intimacy be the root of art.

-My work has appeared in Capture Minnesota, Vol. XI, the PhotoPlace Exhibition Gallery in Middlebury, Vermont, the Southeast Center For Photography in Greenville South Carolina, and A Smith Gallery in Johnson City, Texas, as well as the Chateau de LaLande in Crozon-sur-Vauvre (Indre) and Chateau de Lomenie in Montpouillan (Lot and Garonne) in France for the Photos de Femmes 2020 seeingWOMEN exhibitions (October 2020).
+My work has appeared in Capture Minnesota, Vol. XI, the PhotoPlace Exhibition Gallery in Middlebury, Vermont, the Southeast Center For Photography in Greenville, South Carolina, A Smith Gallery in Johnson City, Texas, as well as the Chateau de LaLande in Crozon-sur-Vauvre (Indre) and Chateau de Lomenie in Montpouillan (Lot and Garonne) in France for the Photos de Femmes 2020 seeingWOMEN exhibitions (October 2020).